ehs5/create-rigg/README.md

 <a href="https://www.npmjs.com/package/create-rigg"><img src="https://img.shields.io/npm/v/create-rigg.svg" alt="Version"></a>
 </p>

-**The Unified Toolchain Starter for Node.js**
+**Create Node.js projects with a Unified Toolchain**

-Creates a new Node.js TypeScript project using mostly the same toolchain as [Vite+](https://github.com/voidzero-dev/vite-plus), but for backend and non-web projects.
+rigg sets up a Node.js TypeScript project with the same opinionated toolchain as Vite+, just without the web parts.
+Use it for backend projects, CLIs, libraries, scripts.
+Whatever you're building.

 ## Create a new project with rigg